Skog tapestry

 The Skog tapestry (Skogbonaden or Skogtapeten) is a medieval textile work of art which was discovered in Skog Church in Sweden in 1912.
-Its subject matter remains a matter of discussion.
+Its subject matter remains a topic of discussion.
 The tapestry is presently housed in the Swedish History Museum in Stockholm.

 History

 The tapestry was discovered in 1912 by Frans Rodenstam and Erik Salvén, who were on a tour of churches in Hälsingland looking for textile church art for an exhibition.
 At the time, the tapestry was used as a cloth and was wrapped around a bridal crown in the attic of Skog Church.
 It was in a poor shape and was sent for conservation to Stockholm, where it was professionally treated by Agnes Branting.
 It is presently kept at the Swedish History Museum in Stockholm.
 Using radiocarbon dating, researchers have concluded that the tapestry was made sometime between 1240 and 1410, and most probably during the late 13th century.
 The original location of the tapestry is unknown; a chapel was built in Skog only in 1324.